Divyaravi17/Ensembling-Heart_failure_prediction/README.md

 --> Unlike AdaBoost, it does not update weight for incorrect prediction, instead it optimises Loss function.

 --> So, it requires additional model which regularises the loss function.

+#### Extreme Gradient Boosting - similar to AdaBoost technique, but instead of Sequential, it uses Parallel Base Learners.

+--> Advanced version of Gradient Boosting.

+--> Increases Speed and Efficiency of the model.

+### 3. Stacking Classifier

 ### a) Input
 1. Age